Ingredients · 18 min read

 Chlorine and chloramine are used in municipal water treatment, but they are brewing risks if not removed.
 They can react with phenolic compounds and contribute chlorophenols, which can smell medicinal, plastic-like, adhesive-bandage-like, or harshly chemical.

-Brewers commonly remove chlorine or chloramine with carbon filtration, chemical treatment such as metabisulfite, or other water preparation steps.
-Service professionals should know this connection because medicinal phenols are often a process or contamination clue, not a normal water flavor.
+Brewers commonly remove chlorine or chloramine with carbon filtration or a chemical treatment such as a metabisulfite (Campden) tablet before brewing.
+A practical distinction matters here: free chlorine will dissipate on standing or with boiling, but chloramine is deliberately more stable and does not, so water that is fine for a homebrewer relying on off-gassing can still carry chloramine into the mash.
+Service professionals should know this connection because medicinal, adhesive-bandage phenols are usually a process or water-treatment clue, not a normal water flavor.

 Water Treatment Tools

-Advanced candidates should think in trade-offs.
-Adding gypsum can support hop expression but may make bitterness too sharp.
-Adding chloride can round texture but can make a beer seem heavy if overdone.
-Lowering alkalinity can improve pale beers but may not suit dark grists without adjustment.
+Each tool is a trade-off rather than a free improvement.
+Adding gypsum raises both calcium and sulfate, which can support hop expression but may make bitterness too sharp; adding calcium chloride rounds texture but can make a beer seem heavy if overdone; lowering alkalinity can improve pale beers but may not suit dark grists without adjustment.
+The skill is choosing adjustments for the target beer rather than a universal recipe.

 Water in Style Study